mpv33/react_redux_hooks_crud/README.md

 # Getting Started with Create React App
-# CRUD NODE : need to start server before starting react app
+# CRUD NODE : need to start server and config your db before starting react app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).